Barbican Estate Office Review

 Please click on the button below to view a copy of the redacted version of the Altair Interim Report – Appraisal of Current Services which details their evidence-based findings in the first stage of the BEO Review:

 Fortunately, it did not need many redactions.
-Where possible generic headings/information has been inserted where it has been redacted to aid interpretation.
+Where possible generic headings/information were inserted where it has been redacted to aid interpretation.

-Redactions have been made based using the following criteria:
+Redactions were made based using the following criteria:

 - Information which could lead to individual employees being identified.